ONSdigital/sdg-indicators/_posts/21-02-17-2020-indicator-changes.md

 title: 2020 indicator changes
 author: SDGs team
 category: "Indicator changes"
 excerpt: "The UN has recommended 36 changes to the Sustainable Development Goal (SDG) indicators.
 This was one of the findings of the UN's [2020 Comprehensive Review Process](https://unstats.un.org/sdgs/iaeg-sdgs/2020-comp-rev/).
-The changes include replacing, deleting, refining or adjusting existing indicators.
-In a few instances, the review proposed additional indicators."
+The changes include replacing, revising, adding or deleting existing indicators."
 ---

 The UN has recommended 36 changes to the Sustainable Development Goal (SDG) indicators.
 This was one of the findings of the UN's [2020 Comprehensive Review Process](https://unstats.un.org/sdgs/iaeg-sdgs/2020-comp-rev/).
-The changes include replacing, deleting, refining or adjusting existing indicators.
-In a few instances, the review proposed additional indicators.
 Within these four groups, the breakdown of changes amounts to:

 - 14 proposals for replacements of existing indicators
 - 8 proposals for revisions of existing indicators